Code-Institute-Submissions/KJLuton-OceanClearUp_MemoryCardGame/README.md

 ## User stories

 User 1:
-8 year old wanting to play a fun game online.
-Has a lot of time to play the game.
-Plays a lot of games on her ipad.
-Wants to be able to play games when she is in the back of the car going to school.
+Jonny is an 8 year old who wants to play a fun game online.
+He has a lot of time to play games online and he plays a lot of games on his ipad.
+He also wants to be able to play games when he is in the back of the car going to school.

 User 2:
-30 year old, male, georgraphy teacher looking for online educational games to share with his class to play at home.
+Jake is a 30 year old, male, georgraphy teacher looking for online educational games to share with his class to play at home.

 User 3:
-12 year old boy learning about the ocean and effects of single use plastics.
-Gets bored in school easily and is looking for a fun way to learn about the enviroment.
+Lucy is a 12 year old learning about the ocean and effects of single use plastics.
+She gets bored in school easily and is looking for a fun way to learn about the enviroment.

 ## Wireframes